pragmint/open-practices/practices/implement-a-documentation-search-engine.md

 ### [AI-accessible Internal Data](/capabilities/ai-accessable-internal-data.md)

 This practice is one option for implementing AI-accessible Internal Data.
-There may be other options, depending on your organization's complexity and needs, but using an enterprise search solution is a fantastic option for smaller to mid-size companies that don't have the resources or need the customization of an in-house system.
+The other option is building the system your self with in-house developers.
+However, you will likely only see the benefits of this if you are a large enough company with complex enough needs to justify putting a team of developers toward it.
+The vast majority of companies should opt for an off the shelf solution.

 ### [Learning Culture](/capabilities/learning-culture.md)